 - 2. Disconnect the flexible cable at the frequency offset receiver. - 3.
 Connect the spectrum analyzer to the frequency offset receiver connector J6. - 4.
 Set the network analyzer to a CW frequency of 25 MHz. - The spectrum analyzer should measure a signal at 1.04 MHz. - 5.
 If the measured signal is not present, Replace the A13 receiver.
 Refer to "Removing and Replacing the A13 Frequency Offset Receiver Assembly" on page 7-24. - 6.
-If the signals are present, reconnect W116, and then continue with "Checking the A45 and A46 Switches (Option 081 Only)" on page 4-56.
+If the signal is present the frequency offset group is confirmed to be operational.

-Checking the A45 and A46 Switches (Option 081 Only)
+Checking the A45 Transfer Switch (Option 081 Only)

 NOTE Before continuing, perform the Operator's check "The Operator's Check" on page 3-10.
-If the instrument passes the operator's check then the A45 and A46 switches are ok.
-If you are still experiencing problems, and your instrument has passed all troubleshooting tests to this point, then contact Agilent (refer to "Contacting Agilent" on page 2-12).
+If the instrument passes the operator's check then the A45 transfer switch is ok.
+If you are still experiencing problems, and your instrument has passed all troubleshooting tests to this point, then contact Agilent (refer to "Contacting" Agilent" on page 2-11).

-Perform this procedure if the instrument has passed all the frequency offset receiver tests but fails the operator's check and the problem appears to be at the A45 or A46 switches.
+Perform this procedure if the instrument has passed all the frequency offset receiver tests but fails the operator's check and the problem appears to be at the A45 switch.

-• Refer to the block diagram at the end of this chapter, to "Bottom Assemblies, Options 014/080/081" on page 6-44, and to "Bottom Flexible Cables, All Options" on page 6-64.
-Locate the semirigid cable W60 on the front panel.
-Locate the semirigid cables W96 and W99 at the A45 switch input and A45 output respectively.
+• Refer to the block diagram at the end of this chapter, to "Bottom Assemblies, Options 014/UNL/080/081/H11" on page 6-40, and to "Bottom Flexible RF Cables, All Options" on page 6-44.
+Locate the semirigid cable W99 at the A45 switch output.